salilwalavalkar/weather-wizard/README.md

-## Weather Wizard - OpenWeatherApi
+## Weather Wizard - OpenWeatherMap
-A proof of concept created in a few hours showing how to integrate OpenWeatherApi with a java-spring boot project.
+A proof of concept created in a few hours showing how to integrate OpenWeatherMap with a java-spring boot project.

 #### Features:
 - It uses free version of https://openweathermap.org/